jonnyhoeven/justme.dev/projects/gitops-workshop.md

 - This repository includes an [argocd.Repository](/namespace/argocd/repository/argocd.Repository.yaml) file.
 - Update the repo url in this file to your forked repository.
-- Apply the Repository using kubectl.
+- Apply the Repository using Kubectl.

 ```bash
 kubectl apply -f ./namespace/argocd/repository/argocd.Repository.yaml -n argocd